ekmartinez/Linux_Notes/README.md

 find / -size 50M: find files with a 50 MB size

-find / -perm -u=s -type f 2>/dev/null: Find files with the SUID bit, which allows us to run the file with a higher privilege level than the current user.
+find / -perm -u=s -type f 2>/dev/null: Find files with the SUID bit set.

 Folders and files that can be written to or executed from: